steve-dev90/php-logic-test/README.md

 ## Install instructions
 To install:
 1. Clone the repo on your machine : `https://github.com/steve-dev90/php-logic-test.git`.
 2. To run the test script : `phpunit FoobarTest.php`.
-This assumes that you have downloaded phpunit.phar onto your machine and included it into your $PATH.
+This assumes that you have downloaded phpunit.phar onto your machine and included it on your $PATH.